 Jimmy Griffin’s retirement in 1975 marked the end of 31 years of enlightened leadership.
 It was decided then that the directorship would rotate among the curators so that the burden would be shared.
 Richard Ford was the first to follow Griffin.

 In the 1970s, Dean Billy Frye created a curatorship in Latin American Archaeology for Joyce Marcus.
 A newly created curatorship for North America was filled by John Speth, and John O’Shea succeeded Chris Peebles (Great Lakes).
 Carla Sinopoli succeeded Karl Hutterer as Asian curator.
 Recently, in a move that would undoubtedly please Jimmy Griffin greatly, Robin A. Beck became curator of North American archaeology and inherited Griffin’s fabulous ceramic repository.
 In 2013, Raven Garvey joined the Museum as assistant curator of circumpolar archaeology and Brian Stewart became assistant curator of paleolithic archaeology.
-And in 2016, Michael L. Galaty joined the Museum as Director and curator of Curator of European and Mediterranean Archaeology.
+In 2016, Michael L. Galaty joined the Museum as Director and curator of Curator of European and Mediterranean Archaeology.
 And Alicia Ventresca Miller joined the Museum as Assistand Curator of Asian Archaeology in 2019.

 The Museum has a history of creating new collections and changing or combining others.
 We refuse to be locked into a static set of categories and curatorships.
 More changes are anticipated for the future, as we try to stay ahead of new trends in anthropological archaeology.